So, your wife is pregnant!

 Take a birthing or hospital class

 This will help both of you feel more confident when you go to the hospital.
 You don’t need any extra anxiety or confusion on the day of the birth than is absolutely necessary.
 If your schedule doesn’t allow for an in-person class, this online prenatal class is designed specifically for partners to take together.
-I think you can get a discount using the code ccpnc.
+You can get 10% off with the code CLARKS.

 If your wife wants to breastfeed, I would also encourage her to take a comprehensive breastfeeding class.
 Katie has written tons of great breastfeeding articles she can read as well, and she runs this Breastfeeding Mama’s Support Tribe.